MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Start-CsExMeetingMigration.md

 ### -TargetMeetingType
 The possible values are:
 * **Current:** specifies that Skype for Business meetings remain Skype for Business meetings and Teams meetings remain Teams meetings.
 However audio conferencing coordinates might be changed, and any on-premises Skype for Business meetings would be migrated to Skype for Business Online.
-This is the **default value** for TargetMeetingType.
+This is the **default value**.
 * **Teams:** specifies that any existing meeting must be migrated to Teams, regardless of whether the meeting is hosted in Skype for Business online or on-premises, and regardless of whether any audio conferencing updates are required.

 ```yaml